GaigeBonderer/CSE108-Final-Project/README.md

 How to run:
 1. Check node_modules folder
 2 (if empty) type "npm install" in terminal
-3. type "npm start" in terminal
+3. type "npm start" in terminal -- *Start here is dependencies are present*
 4. no virtual enviroment needed since dependencies are not stored on device
 5. if issues arise check that you have sqlite

+Recomendations:
+- Download DB Browser SQLite to be able to veiw what is stored in the database: https://sqlitebrowser.org/dl/

 File stucutre guide (in Root Folder "CSE108-FINAL-PROJECT"):